Bogota Nightlife - 20 Best Bars and Nightclubs

 Mobile Phone

-It is really useful to have the internet with you at all time while in Colombia.
-Personally, I bought a Claro sim card with 2.2GB of data directly at the airport in Bogota for just above 40,000 Colombian Pesos (COP) - 13USD.
+It is really useful to have the internet with you at all times while in Colombia.
+Personally, I bought a Claro sim card with 2.2GB of data directly at the airport in Bogota for just above 40,000 Colombian Pesos (COP) - US$13.
 If you don't buy it at the airport, you can find shops easily on the streets or in malls.
 Recommended providers apart from Claro are Movistar and Tigo.

 Going Around

 There is no metro/subway in Bogota, but they have buses with dedicated lanes.
 Called Transmilenio, I was using them quite often during the day as they go quickly to most of the major sights in the city.
-It is comfortable, except during rush hours (5PM to 8PM) when you will be squeezed with hundreds of other commuters.
-You can buy a Frequent User Card (3,000COP) and top it up with credit.
-Each ride will then cost you 2,200COP (0.70USD).
-To find your way, download the Transmilenio App for Android or Apple.
+It is comfortable, except during rush hours (5PM to 8PM) when you will be squeezed in with hundreds of other commuters.
+You can buy a Frequent User Card and top it up with credit.
+Each ride will then cost you around 3000 COP (US$0.70).

 Safety